Editing is everything.

 I used to write three or four stories before 10 a.m. every deadline day at papers of news.
 You get used to it.
 But it’s a shock at first.
 The time crunch is real.
 Which leads to problem No. 2.

 The sophomore slump

 Think about famous debut novelists who had a tremendous first book, and when you hopped inside your automobile and raced to Borders — back when Borders existed, and sold these things we called “books” — to buy their second novel on release day, it made you weep like a Charlie Sheen who’s run fresh out of tequila and tiger blood because that second book sucked like Electrolux.

 Why does this happen?

 Because debut novelists spend years polishing that first novel until it shines like a diamond made of words.

 And when a debut novelist finally makes it, and has a three-book contract with Random House to crank out a book a year, it’s a struggle.
 They aren’t used to writing that good that fast.

-Some people who write for a living — and didn’t spend time at newspapers or magazines getting edited every day — sometimes get such a big head that they have to turn sidewise to fit through the door.
+Some people who write for a living — and didn’t spend time at newspapers or magazines getting edited every day — sometimes think success means they’re infallible.
 Their words are perfect, becausee otherwise why wouldn’t they be famous?
 Or they are richer than God and simply don’t care.